stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

    ~> Choose a region that is both geographically close to you and that supports spaces.
 Currently, <strong>San Francisco</strong>, <strong>New York</strong>, <strong>Amsterdam</strong>, and <strong>Singapore</strong> support spaces.

    The geographical location of your server impacts latency for storing data.
-You select a region close to you so that when you use Blockstack apps, storing data is quicker.
+You select a region close to you so that when you use Stacks apps, storing data is quicker.

 8. If you are using SSH, scroll to the **Add your SSH key** section and choose an SSH key to use.
 Otherwise,